Wildlife (La Dispute album): Critical reception

 The album received favorable reviews from critics.
 Alex Reeves of The 1st Five gave a positive review of Wildlife favoring its lyrical depth and intimacy, comparing the album's lyrics to "reading the tear-stained diary of a good friend".
-Chrysta Cherrie, writing for Allmusic, gave the album a positive three and a half stars out of five and credited the album for its maturity and progression from the band from their debut, saying: "Wildlife is the best of both worlds, serving up the energy and power fans have come to expect from La Dispute, but showing a maturity beyond the band’s years."
+Chrysta Cherrie, writing for Allmusic, gave the album a perfect score of five stars and credited the album for its maturity and progression from the band from their debut, saying: "Wildlife is the best of both worlds, serving up the energy and power fans have come to expect from La Dispute, but showing a maturity beyond the band’s years."
 Joshua Khan on Blare Magazine gave the album a 4.5 out of 5 star rating, describing the album's four monologues as "tormented progressive rock outbursts" and describes the instrumentation as bringing character to the vocals and lyrics.

 Daniel Roe, writing for Rockfreaks, acknowledged the album's large stylistic shift from "blistering hardcore punk inspired" musicianship towards simpler chord progressions.
 Channing Freeman of Sputnikmusic gave an appreciative review of the album while praising its lyrical improvements over the predecessor, describing the album overall as "a wake-up call for post-hardcore bands."

 Negative opinions about the album stemmed from its lyrical content.
 Some critics have said that the serious nature of the lyrics are hard to digest.
 Others said Dreyer's lyrics and vocals still overshadow the instrumentation.
 Alex Andrews of Thrash Hits gave the album a four out of six rating, saying: "The flipside of Dreyer's imposing presence is that it can be all too easy to let the rest of the band fade into the background.
 It's a shame, because for the most part, there are some interesting things happening".